Accessing EODATA from Kubernetes Pods in EO-Lab FRA1-1 Cloud using boto3

 To understand how to access EODATA without Kubernetes, study this article: How to download EODATA file using boto3 on EO-Lab

-The article you are reading now is actually the above article transposed to the Kubernetes environment.
+The article you are reading now is actually the above article transposed to Kubernetes environment.

 No. 5 Docker installed on your machine